Effortless Alpine Escapes: European Luxury Resorts with Short Transfers

 The Sunset over Andermatt village

 Andermatt is Switzerland’s most elegant surprise, a design destination disguised as a mountain village.
 Once sleepy, now spectacular, it’s home to The Chedi, a hotel so beautiful you’ll start mentally redecorating your own house.
 The slopes are wide and uncrowded, the service impeccable, and the atmosphere pure understated luxury.
+It’s part of the same Swiss approach to wellness and quiet luxury that I wrote about in Swiss spa culture.

 Good for: Couples who love interiors as much as snow, and friends who prefer champagne to shots.